TIBCOSoftware/mashling-recipes/README.md

             }
           ]
         },
-5. Also add your cluster in the cluster manager section in the front-envoy.json
+5. Also add your cluster in the cluster manager section in the front-envoy.json.
+Relevant file section is given below

 			  "cluster_manager": {
 			    "clusters": [